List of content you will read in this article:

 For Windows, open the command prompt with administrative rights again by right-clicking it.
 Then you can follow the below steps to clear the DNS entry.

-- You can use the below command to release the current IP address.
+- You can use the following command to release the current IP address.

-- To display the full IP configs for all the adapter, run the below command.
+- To display the full IP configs for all the adapter, run the following command.

-- To reset the DNS cache, run the below command.
+- To reset the DNS cache, run the following command.

-- The below command will renew the DNS setting for all adapters.
+- The following command will renew the DNS setting for all adapters.

 - Resetting the IP setting for already present IP.